Which years of the last decade have provided the best Austrian vintage? PHILIPP BLOM looks back at the highs and the lows of the 1990s.

 1992 A mild, dry winter and a rainy spring let the vines develop early, but only those who cropped harvests early could escape the adverse effect of the dry summer.
 Rain before the harvest helped many producers.
 Many spätlese and auslese wines, but little botrytis.
 A good year, too, for reds.

 1993 A year of extremes.
 A very cold winter was followed by a warm spring and a cool summer.
 Producers who harvested late were, literally, left standing in the rain.
 In some areas, though, there was great success.
-Burgenland reds were excellent, and wines from the Wachau, especially Grüner Veltliner, are extremely elegant – particularly those with some botrytis.
+Burgenland vintage reds were excellent, and wines from the Wachau, especially Grüner Veltliner, are extremely elegant – particularly those with some botrytis.

 1994 After severe frosts, a warm spring brought good budding.
 A very hot summer with good rainfall in June and July made hopes run high.
 But parts of Burgenland were devastated by hail, and autumn rains interrupted harvests.
 These difficult conditions meant that quality was decided in the cellar more than usual.
-Some beautiful Rieslings in Lower Austria, and some interesting reds.
+Some beautiful Rieslings in Lower Austria, and some interesting vintage reds.
 A highly uneven year.

 1995 Very changeable weather: the winter was mild, and spring wet with cold spells.
 August until mid-September was cool and wet – ideal conditions for botrytis.
 Yields were down by 30% on the previous year.
 This was excellent news for sweet wine producers, and a long Indian summer in October was an added bonus.
 An annus mirabilis for sweet wines, and some other interesting rarities.

 1996 A rainy year without long hot periods; success was decided by meticulous vineyard work.
-Some good botrytised wines; most others will not age well.
+Some good botrytised vintage wines; most others will not age well.

 1997 An important year for Austrian reds: almost ideal weather conditions enabled red grapes to ripen as never before.
 By now there was also the technology to make the best of the material.
 The result is some truly wonderful reds (especially from Zweigelt and Blaufränkisch).
 For white wines, too, this was an excellent year, especially in Lower Austria and Styria.
 Healthy grapes with high sugar content and perfect acidity meant that the only problem some producers met with was an early natural cessation of fermentation – this resulted in wines with some residual sugar where producers were unwilling to give nature a helping hand.
 The result can be wonderful: rich wines with perfect balance and real depth.
 One of the great vintages of the century.